ntrifiletti/aws-dev-days-2021/README.md

-# aws-dev-days-2021
+# AWS Dev Days 2021
-WAF Deploy with vulnerable web server protected
+## Deploy a Barracuda Web Application Firewall (WAF) with a test web server